natyusha/ShokoRelay.bundle/README.md

   - `watched-sync.py 2w` would return results from the last 2 weeks
   - `watched-sync.py 3d` would return results from the last 3 days
 - The full list of suffixes (from 1-999) are: m=minutes, h=hours, d=days, w=weeks, mon=months, y=years
-- Append the argument 'import' `watched-sync.py import` if you want to sync watched states from Shoko to Plex instead.
+- Append the argument "import" `watched-sync.py import` if you want to sync watched states from Shoko to Plex instead.
   - The script will ask for (Y/N) confirmation for each Plex user that has been configured.

 **Behaviour:**
 - Due to the potential for losing a huge amount of data removing watch states has been omitted from this script.
 </details>

 ## Notes